Bombing of Darwin

 The Bombing of Darwin, also known as the Battle of Darwin, on 19 February 1942 was the largest single attack ever mounted by a foreign power on Australia.
-On that day, 242 Japanese aircraft, in two separate raids, attacked the town, ships in Darwin's harbour and the town's two airfields in an attempt to prevent the Allies from using them as bases to contest the invasion of Timor and Java during World War II.
+On that day, 188 Japanese aircraft, in two separate raids, attacked the town, ships in Darwin Harbour and the town's two airfields in an attempt to prevent the Allies from using them as bases to contest the invasion of Timor and Java during World War II.

 Darwin was lightly defended relative to the size of the attack, and the Japanese inflicted heavy losses upon Allied forces at little cost to themselves.
 The urban areas of Darwin also suffered some damage from the raids and there were a number of civilian casualties.
 More than half of Darwin's civilian population left the area permanently, before or immediately after the attack.

 The two Japanese air raids were the first, and largest, of more than 100 air raids against Australia during 1942–1943.
 The event happened just four days after the Fall of Singapore, when a combined Commonwealth force surrendered to the Japanese, the largest surrender in British history.

 Background

-In 1942, Darwin—whilst it was the capital of the Northern Territory—was a small town with limited civil and military infrastructure.
+In 1942, Darwin—the capital of the Northern Territory—was a small town with limited civil and military infrastructure.
 Due to its strategic position in northern Australia, the Royal Australian Navy (RAN) and Royal Australian Air Force (RAAF) had constructed bases near the town in the 1930s and the early years of World War II.
 Darwin's pre-war population was 5,800.